ZakirG/MuNal/README.md

 MuNal is an interactive application which uses a decision tree to classify the genre of a given song.

-It applies the RPart Decision Tree package to discriminate between music in the Echonest database based on a set of attributes that includes tempo, key, speechiness, and duration.
+It applies the RPart Decision Tree package to discriminate between songs in the Echonest database based on a set of attributes that includes tempo, key, speechiness, and duration.

 ![MuNal GUI](GUI.png)